 and greater (including prospectus-level leases that must also receive

 approval from the Department);

 Coordinating with GSA, the Department, and internal and external auditors;

-and reports (including the Service’s lease space budget and future lease
+the Service’s lease space budget and future lease obligations reports);

 Developing the Service’s 5-Year Space Management Plan;